The Immune System and Immunity - Duke's Materia Tonica

 The immune system is like a city sanitation system with garbage collectors who pick up trash, cleaners who scrub tissues, and a plumbing system for removal of sewage.
 Trash is put into trash cans for garbage trucks, cleaners scrub away dirt with soap and water, and sewage is put into pipes and flushed away; altogether for containment to be delivered away from healthy living tissue to keep the inside of the body sanitary.
 When sanitation cannot be maintained, the body's immune systems fails to contain trash, dirt, and sewage.

-Immunology - Parts of the Immune System and Functions
+Immune System Structure and Functions

 - Skin - durable outer protective layer that divides the territory of the internal body from the external world.